J. Raymond Jones: Tammany Hall

-After Jones opposed Tammany Hall in 1961 by supporting Robert F. Wagner Jr. for re-election, Jones was elected its leader in 1964, after the ouster of Carmine DeSapio.
+After Jones opposed Tammany Hall in 1961 by supporting Robert F. Wagner Jr. for re-election, Jones was elected its leader on December 3, 1964, after the ouster of Carmine DeSapio.
 In 1965, he supported Wagner's choice, Paul R. Screvane, for mayor.

 As county chair, Jones came into conflict with U.S. senator Robert F. Kennedy, who joined reform efforts to end Tammany Hall influence and machine politics in New York City by backing an anti-machine candidate for Surrogate Court in the 1966 Democratic primary.
-Jones resigned as county leader and district leader in 1967 and left politics entirely.
+Jones resigned as county leader and district leader on March 10, 1967 and left politics entirely.
 Jones supporter Stanley Ferris observed, "Harlem hasn't voted Republican in 30 years.
 And this was our reward.
 Black leaders get discouraged.
 You work hard, deliver the vote, get a little power, and they pull you down.
 I don't know, maybe if Kennedy would adopt some Negro leader and boost him up, we might get some initiative back."

 He endorsed John Lindsay for re-election in 1969.